freifeld/fastSCSP/Readme.md

 In the initialization, the area of each superpixel is, more or less, nPixels_on_side is^2.
 Let K denote the number of superpixels.
 High nPixels_on_side means small K and vice versa.

+Note that the computation time *decreases* as the number of superpixels, K, increases.

 The i_std controls the tradeoff between spatial and color features.
 A small i_std means a small standard deviation for the color features
 (and thus making their effect more significant).
 In effect, small i_std = less regular boundaries.